DataDog/datadog-ci/README.md

 docker build --tag datadog-ci .
 ```

-Optionally you can use the `VERSION` build argument to build an image for a specific version:
+Optionally, you can use the `VERSION` build argument to build an image for a specific version:

 ```sh
 docker build --build-arg "VERSION=v1.14" --t datadog-ci .